nir-mo/nir-mo.github.io/_posts/2023-07-25-Cracking-Complexity.markdown

 From IOCCC: [`yang` 2015](https://www.ioccc.org/2015/yang/prog.c)

 ## Building an IOCCC Database for Research
-Constructing a comprehensive database of IOCCC entries was a crucial step in conducting my research.
-Fortunately, the IOCCC maintains an [archive](https://github.com/ioccc-src/winner) containing all the winning entries since its inception in 1984.
-Within this archive, each entry is accompanied by the original obfuscated C program, a hint offered by the program writer, and a concise spoiler.

-To streamline the process of collecting this valuable information, I developed a short Python script.
-This script efficiently retrieved and organized all the relevant data into an SQLite database, perfectly suited for my research requirements.
-Each record in the database is composed of the entry's name, year of participation, the obfuscated C program itself, the hint provided by the author, and the corresponding spoiler.
+To efficiently collect the essential information for my research, I developed a Python script to retrieve and organize the data into an SQLite database.
+This streamlined approach allowed me to create a comprehensive database of IOCCC entries with ease.

+The database includes each entry's name, year of participation, the obfuscated C program, the hint provided by the author, and the corresponding spoiler.

-I have created a GitHub repository containing the Python script used to construct the database of IOCCC entries.
-Additionally, the repository includes a prebuilt version of the SQLite database for quick access and analysis.
-You can find the repository at [https://github.com/nir-mo/ioccc-db](https://github.com/nir-mo/ioccc-db).
+For easy access and analysis, I have also shared the Python script and a prebuilt version of the SQLite database in a GitHub repository at https://github.com/nir-mo/ioccc-db.

-Armed with this DB, I was able to evaluate ChatGPT's capabilities and explore its performance in deciphering complex programming constructs and recognizing obfuscation patterns.
-This database stands as a valuable resource for researchers and developers alike, providing insights into the intricacies of code obfuscation and the potential for AI language models to tackle such cryptic challenges.

 ## Analyzing ChatGPT's Performance

 In the initial phase of my research, I utilized a Python script powered by [LangChain](https://python.langchain.com/docs/get_started/introduction.html), an innovative library for interacting with OpenAI's GPT-3 language models.
 This script was designed to map IOCCC entries by querying the language model for insights into the functionality of the obfuscated C programs.
 By establishing a prompt template, the script simulated the expertise of a __master in C programming language__, asking them to explain each C program's purpose or say `I don't know` if it failed to understand.

-Note that in some cases the prompt has too many tokens, __I skiped these entries__.
+Note that in some cases the prompt has too many tokens, __I skipped these entries__.

 ```python